-(1) Persuasive Essay Briefing: (Composite Score) This is a written presentation covering all material presented in the persuasive essay blocks of instruction.
-This assignment will be assessed using a rubric, the points will be added to the overall composite score and DA form 1059 under Presence, Intellect, and Leads attributes and competencies.
+b.
+Integrated Military History Briefing: (Composite Score) This is a written and oral presentation covering all material presented in the Military History blocks of instruction.
+It is graded on a point scoring system and requires the student to give an oral presentation to the class.
+This briefing will be assessed using a rubric.
+The points will be added to the overall composite score and DA form 1059 under Presence, Intellect, and Leads attributes and competencies.